 Quebec City is gorgeous.
 I would love to come back here on a land trip.

-Charlottetown, Prince Edward Island (Day 4)
+An Adventurous Charlottetown, Prince Edward Island Day

 Earlier that morning, Angie and I took our own tour through the shopping part of town and saw some fun murals and stores.
 We had a killer cinnamon roll from Selkie’s Neighbourhood Diner and Italian soda at Doktor Luke’s, then quickly dashed into The Old Triangle Irish Alehouse to taste the local cuisine.